MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 Note: Further updates may be required.
 If needed, refresh the Power Automate page in the **Microsoft Store** and select **Update** again.

-4. When Power Automate opens, login using your Microsoft 365 Credentials.
+4. When Power Automate Desktop opens, login using your Microsoft 365 Credentials.
 Click **Next** and **Get started**.

 Optional: Click **Start tour** and go through the welcome prompts to get a feel for the application.

 5. From the Environments list, select your Dev environment.

-6. Click **Settings**, under Machine settings click **Open machine settings**.
+### Task 2 - Installing the Power Automate Machine-Runtime App

-7. To run attended and unattended flows across cloud and desktop environments, the machine-runtime app needs to be installed.
+To run attended and unattended flows across cloud and desktop environments, the **machine-runtime app** needs to be installed.

+6. In Power Automate Desktop, click **⚙️ Settings**, under Machine settings click **Open machine settings**.

-8. Click **Install app**.
+7. Click **Install app**.

-9. Check the box to accept Microsoft's terms of use.
+8. Check the box to accept Microsoft's terms of use.
 Click **Install**.
 Power Automate Desktop will restart during the installation of the machine-runtime app.

-10. Follow the steps to enable the bundled browser extension.
+9. Follow the steps to enable the bundled browser extension.

-11. Click **Launch app**.
+10. Click **Launch app**.

 ## Exercise 4 - Azure account setup